Why Is My Phone So Addictive?

 Our brain is not designed to release good feelings all the time for no reason.
 It evolved to promote survival.
-It's designed to release the good feeling of dopamine and oxytocin when you step toward meeting a survival need.
-It defines survival with circuits built from past experience: whatever triggered your happy chemicals in the past built neural pathways that turn them on today.
+It releases the good feeling of dopamine and oxytocin when you step toward meeting a survival need.
+But it defines survival with circuits built from past experience: whatever triggered your happy chemicals in the past built neural pathways that turn them on today.

 Your phone triggered happy chemicals in your past, by bringing good news and social support.
 That turned on your dopamine or oxytocin, and connected all the neurons active at the moment.
 Now, the thought of your phone activates a pathway that flows to your happy chemicals.

 But the dopamine and oxytocin are soon metabolized and you have to do more to get more.
 No wonder you think of your phone again and again!